acloudfan/Amazon-RDS-Aurora-Postgres-v1/pgbench/README.md

 * Create a new database

-psql -c "CREATE database pgbenchtest;
+psql -c "CREATE database pgbenchtest";

 * Initialize the database and populate with data